 The knowledge, experience and relationships that Will has attained over the years has become one of our biggest strong points at Powell's.
 This means that we are able to source almost any stone you desire.

 This concludes our diamond guide.
 We consider it brief, but helpful!
 Perhaps a more in depth look into diamonds will appear in another blog.
-If you would like us to be your diamond experts, please do visit us, we would be honoured to assist you.
-You can book a consultation by clicking here.
+If you would like us to be your diamond experts, please do visit us, we would be delighted to assist you in your search.
+Book a consultation by clicking here.